tomduck/electrostatics/README.md

 ### Biased Dipole in Flatland ###

-This example is for an electric field that is non-divergent in 2D (i.e., Flatland).
-Notice that the zero-field point has lines both entering and leaving it.
-There is also no equatorial clumping as in the previous example.
-The purported defects in the biased dipole example are an artifact of taking a slice of the 3D field.
+This example is for a theoretical electric field that is non-divergent in 2D (i.e., Flatland).
+There is no clumping and the zero-field point has the same number of lines entering and leaving it, as expected.
+This example confirms that the calculations are correct.

 ![Biased dipole in Flatland.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/biased-dipole-flatland.png)